staeter/work-in-progress/dialogue.md

 ### Complexity vs Accessibility

 Complexity grows quickly when designing systems.
-Giving complete control over the interface to the user (*empowering*) might make those really complex to use and understand.
-The processes able to parse and structure information (*informative*) might be extremely complex.
+Giving complete control over the interface to the user (*empowering* and *modular*) might make those really complex to use and understand.
+The processes able to parse and structure information (*informative*) might also become quite complex.

 -- wip